Distribute one index card and a pen to each person in your group.

 Instruct each person to write the score allocated to that idea next to letter A on the back of the card on which that idea is written, ie if the pair allocate 2 points to idea X, the person holding the card with idea X will write 2 next to (round) A.

-Repeat steps 6 to 9 for two more rounds (B and C.)
+Repeat steps 6 to 9 for two more rounds (B and C) ensuring the cards are distributed randomly between rounds.

 Over the course of three rounds, it is expected that each person will have viewed and discussed a total of six new ideas (none of which are their own.)